vietanhdev/tailblaze/README.md

 - Link collection
 - Quote/commentary

-## Performance Optimization
+## ⚡ Performance Optimization

-Tailblaze is optimized for performance out of the box:
+Tailblaze is optimized for performance with:

 - Code splitting for faster page loads
 - Image optimization with next-image-export-optimizer